 Investigation of the mechanism of the CRISPR/Cas9 bacterial defense system has revolutionized biology, triggering applications in gene editing for basic and applied research in every organism imaginable.
-The basis for the revolutionary application of the CRISPR-Cas9 system was laid at the University of Vienna in the Max F. Perutz Laboratories at the Vienna BioCenter.
+The basis for the revolutionary application of the CRISPR-Cas9 system was laid at the Max Perutz Labs at Vienna BioCenter.

-The discovery of the tracrRNA and the development of the CRISPR/Cas9 system at MFPL wonderfully illustrate the role of serendipity in basic research and support the adage of physicist Joseph John Thomson that “research in pure science leads to revolutions”.
+The discovery of the tracrRNA and the development of the bacterial CRISPR-Cas9 system as a powerful genetic engineering technology at the Max Perutz Labs wonderfully illustrate the role of serendipity in basic research and support the adage of physicist Joseph John Thomson that “research in pure science leads to revolutions”.

 Deltcheva E, Chylinski K, Sharma CM, Gonzales K, Chao Y, Pirzada ZA, Eckert MR, Vogel J, Charpentier E. CRISPR RNA maturation by trans-encoded small RNA and host factor RNase III.
 Nature 2011; 471:602–7.